 Benefits of fermented rice:

-- Easily digestible: Fermented rice is predigested (broken down into simple compounds) by good bacteria present in it, thus it becomes easy to digest and light on stomach.
+- Easily digestible: Fermented rice is predigested (broken down into simple compounds) and hence it is easy to digest and light on the stomach.

-- Strong immune system: It contains millions of good bacteria, thus makes our immune system strong.
+- Strong immune system: It contains millions of good bacteria that fight against disease causing bacteria, thus it helps to keep our immune system strong.

 - Healthy gut: This probiotic rice protects us from disease causing microbes to grow in our intestines.
 So healthy gut obviously means strong immune system which in turn promotes our overall well being.